If your pet has a pre-existing condition, you can still get pet insurance - but generally not for that condition.

 Even if you do have guaranteed lifetime cover, there will still be limits on how much you can claim for chronic conditions each year.
 It’s also crucial to fully understand exactly what the so-called “lifetime guarantee” encompasses.
 In some cases, all it means is that the animal will be insured for the duration of its lifetime, even after its ninth birthday, not that it is permanently covered for ongoing health complaints which would normally be defined as pre-existing.

 Are congenital conditions covered?

-Hereditary conditions and congenital conditions are those which have been present in your furry friend since birth, rather than developing as a result of infection or injury.
+Hereditary and congenital conditions are those that your furry friend is pre-disposed to since birth, rather than developing as a result of illness or injury.
 By definition, such conditions already exist at the time you purchase an insurance policy and may not affect your pet’s health until later in life.
 Fortunately, most insurers agree to cover both congenital and hereditary disorders, as long as there is no clinical indication of these affecting your pet’s health until after the waiting period has elapsed.

 Remember that you will not be covered for specific health problems mentioned in the list of exclusions on your insurance certificate, no matter how comprehensive the policy may seem on the surface.
 Some of these exclusions may have a genetic basis, so if in doubt, ask your vet to explain any details in the PDS that seem contradictory or confusing.